Microsoft Defender Preview Adds New Security

 It is important to understand that this article only refers to the version for use on a personal computer and your mobile devices.
 The home version helps make the average home user more aware of the threats that already exist while protecting you against new ones.
 It also provides tips and notifications then steps to take to stay safe.
 The tip below links to an MS site that gives a very good explanation of Multifactor Authentication.
 Others use real-life scenarios to make difficult tasks easier to understand.

 Use the app to send an email to your phone or scan the QR code to have your phone download Microsoft Defender Preview.
 The app does require several permissions and it does a good job of walking you through the steps needed to protect your phone.
+Once it performs a scan on your mobile device you are sent to the dashboard to view the overall picture of your phone’s status.
+Like the computer, it offers helpful tips for your Android and Apple phones.
+Like the following tip for whenever you receive a suspicious link.

 Tip: On Android long-press the link to get a properties page that will reveal the true destination of the link.
 On iOS do what Apple calls a "Light, long-press"